MBC Group

-MBC Group (مجموعة إم بي سي), formerly known as Middle East Broadcasting Center (مركز تلفزيون الشرق الأوسط), is a Saudi media conglomerate based in the Riyadh region.
-Launched in London in 1991, the company moved its headquarters to Dubai in 2002 and to Riyadh in 2022.
-It is majority owned by the Saudi government-operated Public Investment Fund.
+MBC Group (Note: Arabic: مجموعة إم بي سي (romanized: Majmūʿat ʾIm Bī Sī); formerly known as Middle East Broadcasting Center (مركز تلفزيون الشرق الأوسط)) is a Saudi media conglomerate and the leading media group in the Middle East and North Africa, widely described as the region’s largest broadcaster.
+It was launched in 1991 by Saudi businessman Waleed bin Ibrahim, who serves as its chairman.
+The group is majority owned by the Public Investment Fund., a Saudi state-owned entity.

-MBC Group operates over 19 free-to-air satellite TV channels, and a video-on-demand service (Shahid).
-MBC 1 was the first broadcaster to provide a satellite-based, free-to-air 24-hour television broadcasting network across the Arab world.
-The Group's current chairman is Sam Barnett.
-Barnett returned as MBC Group CEO in December 2020 after a one-year departure.
-MBC's television arm broadcasts via Eutelsat, Arabsat and Nilesat satellites.
-MBC has more than 2,000 staff.

-In recent years MBC has been hit with major rounds of financial cuts, leading to 150 layoffs and major production cuts.
-These cuts were driven in part due to advertising not covering production costs and the failure to acquire exclusive rights to the Saudi league.
-As of 2011 MBC reported 165 million viewers.
+History

+MBC Group was founded in London in 1991 with the launch of MBC 1, the first private Arabic satellite channel.
+The group expanded to Dubai in 2002.

+In 2011, MBC reported 165 million viewers.

+MBC Hope launched in June 2013 to handle social engagement campaigns like "Syrians without an address" and "Stars on board."
+In 2017, it expanded to Egypt to support female entrepreneurs.

+In 2022, MBC relocated to Riyadh and expanded its operations.
+The group now oversees Shahid (largest Arabic streaming platform), 19+ TV/radio channels, MBC Studios, MBC Academy, and MBC Talent Agency.

+MBC partners with telecoms and international production studios, and also develops projects in video games, NFTs, and digital currencies.

 In 2023, 60% of MBC group was owned by Istedamah Holding Company (a subsidiary of the Saudi government's Ministry of Finance), with the rest belonging to its founder Waleed bin Ibrahim Al Ibrahim.
 In 2023, MBC Group announced its initial public offering (IPO).
 The offering consisted of a primary offering of 33,250,000 new ordinary shares, representing 10% of the company's share capital post-listing.
 This move marked a significant step in the company's financial strategy and opened up new avenues for investment and growth.
 By October 2024, the stake owned by Istedamah had dropped to 54%, and this stake was transferred to the Public Investment Fund in November 2024.

+In 2023, total revenue reached SAR 3.7 billion (+6.2%) and net profit SAR 69 million (+44.8%).
+60% of MBC was owned by Istedamah Holding Company (Saudi Ministry of Finance subsidiary) and the rest by Waleed bin Ibrahim Al Ibrahim.

+MBC announced its IPO on the Tadawul in November 2023, with a share price range of SAR 23–25.
+The IPO raised SAR 831 million with huge demand.

+Following the IPO, shares rose 30% on debut (Jan 8, 2024) and 134% by Jan 25, 2024.
+2024 revenue: SAR 4.2 billion (+13.1%); net profit SAR 426.1 million (+515.2%).

+In September 2025, the PIF became a major shareholder, acquiring 54% through Istedamah Holding Company for SAR 7.469 billion.